 Dr. Karen M. Lancendorfer, associate professor of marketing, has been elected vice-president of the American Academy of Advertising for 2013.
 The AAA is a national organization of advertising scholars and professionals with an interest in advertising and advertising education.

 Dr. Bret Wagner, associate professor of management, was the invited guest professor for an Executive MBA course in the Carlson School of Management at the University of Minnesota in September and at the University of Paderborn, Germany, in June.
 Wagner facilitated a class on ERP systems using the ERPsim software package.
 ERPsim was developed at the business school HEC Montreal, and Wagner was part of the development team for this simulation software.
 Wagner is also known as the co-author of Concepts in Enterprise Resource Planning, the premier introductory textbook on ERP systems, now in its 4th edition.

-Dr. Jagjit Saini, assistant professor of accountancy, passed the Certified Management Accounting exam and achieving his CMA certification.
+Dr. Jagjit Saini, assistant professor of accountancy, passed the Certified Management Accounting exam and achieved his CMA certification.

-Betsy Drummer, Haworth College of Busienss academic advisor, was awarded an M.A. in educational technology from WMU during spring commencement.
+Betsy Drummer, Haworth College of Business academic advisor, was awarded an M.A. in educational technology from WMU during spring commencement.

 The Haworth College of Business held its second annual faculty and staff awards ceremony.
 The following awards were presented by Dr. Kay Palan, dean:

 - Faculty Service Award—Dr. Karen Lancendorfer, associate professor of marketing